 - i.
 Legal Aid staff may serve a U.S. citizen if the individual is otherwise eligible for services and the assistance meets all applicable Legal Aid policies. - ii.
-All prospective clients who seek legal services beyond intake and referral and who are with the rules set forth in Section 4 (Documentation). - iii.
-Verification of citizenship beyond that required in Section 4 shall not be sought from U.S. citizenship.
+All prospective clients who seek legal services beyond intake and referral and who are citizens of the United States shall complete a declaration of citizenship in accordance with the rules set forth in Section 4 (Documentation). - iii.
+Verification of citizenship beyond that required in Section 4 shall not be sought from prospective clients unless the staff member has reason to reason to doubt that the person is not a United States citizen.
+Race, color, appearance, occupation and/or ability to speak English may not be considered in evaluating whether there is reason to doubt U.S. citizenship.